wingkwong/leetcode-the-hard-way/solutions/0000-0099/0026-Remove-Duplicates-from-Sorted-Array-easy.md

 ## Problem Statement

-Given an integer array `nums` sorted in non-decreasing order, **remove the duplicates** in-place such that each unique element appears only **once**.
+Given an integer array $nums$ sorted in non-decreasing order, **remove the duplicates** in-place such that each unique element appears only **once**.
 The **relative order** of the elements should be kept the **same**.

-Since it is impossible to change the length of the array in some languages, you must instead have the result be placed in the **first part** of the array `nums`.
+Since it is impossible to change the length of the array in some languages, you must instead have the result be placed in the **first part** of the array $nums$.
-More formally, if there are `k` elements after removing the duplicates, then the first `k` elements of `nums` should hold the final result.
+More formally, if there are $k$ elements after removing the duplicates, then the first $k$ elements of $nums$ should hold the final result.
-It does not matter what you leave beyond the first `k` elements.
+It does not matter what you leave beyond the first $k$ elements.

-Return `k` _after placing the final result in the first_ `k` _slots of_ `nums`.
+Return $k$ _after placing the final result in the first_ $k$ _slots of_ $nums$.

 Do `not` allocate extra space for another array.
-You must do this by `modifying the input array` in-place with O(1) extra memory.
+You must do this by `modifying the input array` in-place with $O(1)$ extra memory.

 **Custom Judge:**